royw/version_bumper/DEV-README.md

     task                # shows available tasks
     less Taskfile.yml   # shows the commands that form each task.
-Feel free to customize. poetry lock         # for when the poetry.lock gets out of sync with pyproject.toml
+Feel free to customize. uv lock             # refresh the uv.lock file from pyproject.toml

 ## 20,000 meter view